KristianLyng/varnishfoo/chapter-3.rst

 ==========================

-If you are working with Varnish, you need to know how to get information from it, how to start and stop it and how to tweak it a bit.
+If you are working with Varnish, you need to know how to get information from it, how to start and stop it and how to configure it.

 This chapter explains the architecture of Varnish, how Varnish deals with logs, best practices for running Varnish and debugging your Varnish